BalazsSzamody/Exercises/README.md

 Some exercises I completed from exercism.io

-And I am using this to test git script
+And I am using this to test git script,  by adding newer stuff.